goldinvo/goldinvo.github.io/src/content/cooking/staples/noodles/dan-dan-mian.md

 When ready to serve, boil the noodles.
 Mix in with the sauce in the bowls, adding some of the water from boiling to thin as necessary.
 Top with meat mixture and any additional toppings and serve.

 ## Hong Kong Style
 TODO: Served as a noodle soup instead of dry.
 Peanut/sesame forward.
-I haven't gotten around to trying to make this yet.
+I haven't gotten around to trying this one yet.
 - [https://www.youtube.com/watch?v=hlfegCjQhIw](https://www.youtube.com/watch?v=hlfegCjQhIw)
 - [https://www.youtube.com/watch?v=8VS3B0D_Pv8](https://www.youtube.com/watch?v=8VS3B0D_Pv8)